Serapieum-of-alex/Hapi/README.md

 conda activate Hapi_env

 # Install the dependencies
-python -m pip install -r requirements.txt

-in linux if you get an error because of gdal you can install or pyopt install it individually conda install gdal conda install --channel https://conda.anaconda.org/mutirri pyopt
+there is some library that you have to install it from some conda channels and conda install --channel https://conda.anaconda.org/mutirri pyopt

+and gdal
+conda install gdal
+and the rest of the dependencies you can install them by typing python -m pip install -r requirements.txt

 ```